 Conductors and insulators, Dielectrics and electric polarization, capacitor, combination of capacitors in series and in parallel, capacitance of a parallel plate capacitor with and without dielectric medium between the plates, Energy stored in a capacitor.

-UNIT 12: CURRRENT ELECTRICITY
+UNIT 12: CURRENT ELECTRICITY

 Electric current, Drift velocity, Ohm’s law, Electrical resistance, Resistances of different materials, V-I characteristics of Ohmic and nonohmic conductors, Electrical energy and power, Electrical resistivity, Colour code for resistors; Series and parallel combinations of resistors; Temperature dependence of resistance.
 Electric Cell and its Internal resistance, potential difference and emf of a cell, combination of cells in series and in parallel.
 Kirchhoff’s laws and their applications.
 Wheatstone bridge, Metre bridge.
 Potentiometer – principle and its applications.